smarterlabs/cryolayer-docs/docs/setup.md

 Edit the `config.js` file in the root of your repository.
 Make sure to set `webflowUrls` and `canonical` to the correct values.

 For a full list of configuration options, see the [Configuration](/configuration) page.

+## Deploying to Cloudflare Workers

+### Install the Cloudflare CLI

+The Cloudflare CLI is used to deploy your site to Cloudflare Workers.
+See [Cloudflare's docs](https://developers.cloudflare.com/workers/cli-wrangler/install-update) for installation instructions.

+Run `wrangler login` and follow the instructions to log in to Cloudflare.

+### Deploy your site

+Run `wrangler deploy` to deploy your site to Cloudflare Workers.

+Set your domain to point to your Cloudflare Workers site.
+See [Cloudflare's docs](https://developers.cloudflare.com/workers/platform/triggers/custom-domains/) for more info.